dermasugita/Viola-SV/docs/quickstart.rst

       :width: 300

    |
-   For another example, the values in FORMAT field of Manta VCF are separated by comma.
+   As another example, the values in the FORMAT field of Manta VCF are separated by commas.

    .. image:: ./_static/quickstart/value_index2.png
       :width: 350